Andriy2444/ESP32_AND_ESP-IDF/README.md

 ## **Dependencies**
--ESP-IDF: The official development framework for ESP32.
+--ESP-IDF: The official development framework for ESP32.
--CMake: Build system generator.
+--CMake: Build system generator.

 ## **Contributing**
 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.